- CAIRE manufactures portable and stationary oxygen concentrators to accommodate oxygen users at home and on-the-go.

 Noise level: 39 decibels (setting 2), quieter than most refrigerators

-Oxygen concentrator accessories: Carrying bag, AC and DC power cables, cannula
+Oxygen concentrator accessories: Carrying bag with a padded shoulder strap, AC and DC power supply cables, cannula

-At 5 pounds (equal to a 10-inch cast iron skillet), the Freestyle Comfort is CAIRE’s most lightweight portable oxygen concentrator.
-Its standard 8-cell battery can last up to eight hours and you can purchase a double size 16-cell battery which will power the unit for up to 16 hours of use.
+At 5 pounds (equal to a 10-inch cast iron skillet), the CAIRE Freestyle Comfort portable oxygen concentrator is CAIRE’s most lightweight portable oxygen concentrator.
+It’s also about half the weight of the comparable Philips Respironics SimplyGo.
+Its standard 8-cell battery can last up to eight hours, and you can purchase a double-size 16-cell battery which will power the unit for up to 16 hours of use.
 With the 16-cell battery, this portable unit is capable of providing you with oxygen away from home for almost an entire day.
-The ergonomic curved design of the Freestyle Comfort sits close and comfortable against your body, reducing movement of the machine as you walk.
+The ergonomic curved design of the Freestyle Comfort sits close and comfortably against your body, reducing the movement of the machine as you walk.
 The color LED display includes a large, easy-to-read font, and the glow-in-the-dark keypad makes it easy to read and adjust your settings, even in dim lighting.

 The Freestyle Comfort can connect with myCAIRE Telehealth Solution, which is the name of CAIRE’s online user portal and mobile app.
 This app wirelessly connects your oxygen concentrator to an Apple or Android device.
 Through myCAIRE, you can review the operating stats from your concentrator like average dose and run time, view device notifications, access the user manual, and request service.
 The app can also connect wirelessly to your care team (which may be your doctor, respiratory therapist, and/or other health care providers) through Wi-Fi or cellular service to ensure you can easily get in touch with your care providers.